SIOC Fact Sheet

 SIOC was created in 1989 to monitor all major events held in conjunction with the inauguration of President George H.W.
 Bush.
 It replaced an ad hoc emergency operations center that was created for specific crisis situations.

-In 1995, the FBI undertook a major initiative to upgrade SIOC, reflecting its increased responsibilities and the need to manage interagency coordination efforts that had arisen through presidential directives, federal orders, and laws.
-Then-FBI Director Louis Freeh made a Congressional request that the Bureau have a first-class operations center capable of meeting its growing mission in worldwide law enforcement and national security affairs.
+In 1995, the FBI undertook a major initiative to upgrade SIOC, reflecting its increased responsibilities and the need to manage interagency coordination efforts which had arisen through presidential directives, federal orders, and laws.
+Then-FBI Director Louis Freeh made a Congressional request for the Bureau to develop a first-class operations center capable of meeting its growing mission in worldwide law enforcement and national security affairs.

 On November 20, 1998, the new SIOC was inaugurated by former President George H.W.
 Bush during the FBI’s 90th anniversary celebration.
-The center’s full name is the George Bush Strategic Information and Operations Center, reflecting the fact that the original SIOC was created for and opened on his inauguration as 41st President of the United States.
+The center’s full name is the George Bush Strategic Information and Operations Center, as a reflection of the original SIOC being created for and opened on his inauguration as 41st President of the United States.
 The center officially opened for business when President Bush pushed the “Full Alert Button” and sent an e-mail to all FBI employees.

-In 2008, the Foreign Tracking Program was implemented, which supports the FBI’s commitment to protect the well-being of its employees, their dependents, and our contractors when their overseas positions place them at risk.
+In 2008, the Foreign Tracking Program was implemented, which supports the FBI’s commitment to protect the well-being of its employees, their dependents, and its contractors when their overseas positions place them at risk.

-Since 2008, SIOC has enhanced its readiness to respond to significant events worldwide by adding the Crisis Coordination Administrative Unit (CCAU).
-This key unit is responsible for overall coordination and assistance when the Bureau activates a Crisis Response Plan.
+Since 2008, SIOC has enhanced its readiness to respond to significant events worldwide by adding the Critical Incident Operations Unit (CIOU).
+This key unit is responsible for overall coordination and assistance when the Bureau activates a Command Post, Crisis Response Plan, or the FBI’s Disaster Management Plan.

-Most recently, through training and collaboration with the Special Events Management Unit (SEMU) and the Crisis Management Unit (CMU), CCAU has increased participation in special events and exercises and has enhanced its abilities to perform its core mission—to successfully prepare for, respond to, and assist in the resolution of crisis situations, critical incidents, and special events.
-The CCAU is poised to respond 24/7 to a crisis or event that requires the activation of a SIOC command post and currently has four crisis management coordinators and one ORION facilitator on staff.
+Most recently, through training and collaboration with the Crisis Management Unit (CMU), CIOU has increased participation in special events and exercises and has enhanced its abilities to perform its core mission—to successfully prepare for, respond to, and assist in the resolution of crisis situations, critical incidents, and special events.
+CIOU is poised to respond 24/7 to a crisis or event that requires the activation of a SIOC command.

 SIOC is comprised of over 40,000 square feet, seats approximately 492 people, and includes 20 rooms to support operations.
-The center houses 1,110 telephone lines, along with 35 miles of telephone cable, 60 miles of fiber optic cable, and 236 computer terminals with access to four networks, the Internet, and various FBI databases.
-There is video and computer connectivity between operational rooms, secure video teleconferencing capabilities at several classification levels including Top Secret, and the ability to effect conference calls with 115 individual participants, which can be expanded to 576 participants.
-The facility also has “smart boards” and other visual displays supporting time-sensitive operational matters.
+The center houses 1,110 telephone lines, along with 35 miles of telephone cable, 60 miles of fiber optic cable, and over 600 computer terminals with access to four networks, the Internet, and various FBI databases.
+There is video and computer connectivity between operational rooms, secure video teleconferencing capabilities at several classification levels (including Top Secret/SCI), and the ability to hold widespread conference communications.
+The facility also has video wall technology, FLIR feed capability, and other visual displays supporting time-sensitive operational matters.
+SIOC supports over 37,000 visitors annually.

 Currently, SIOC can function as: